WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS YELLOW FLOWERS CONTACT US

 Bisti/De-Na-Zin Wilderness Area, New Mexico, May 21, 2009.

-Notice, along the right side of the photograph, the straw-colored, thick stems and buffy, dried seed pods from last year's growth.
-These characteristics assist in identifying Astragalus praelongus
+Along the right side of the photograph at left, notice the the straw-colored, thick stems and buffy dried seed pods from last year's growth.
+These characteristics assist in distinguishing Astragalus praelongus from other Astragalus

-The pods on the variety of Astragalus praelongus shown at left and immediately above are shorter and fatter than the pods of the variety shown in the Astragalus praelongus in the first two photographs.
+The pods on Astragalus praelongus variety praelongus are shorter and fatter and have shorter stipes (2.5 millimeters or less) than the pods of Astragalus praelongus variety lonchopus shown in the top photographs.

 Range map © John Kartesz,